-One of the main goals of this project is to make our game educational, so we chose to focus on improving children's reading comprehension skills by creating a story-based game and aligning the story with reading comprehension questions that are similar to the questions seen in the Virginia Standards of Learning (SOL) for 3rd graders.
+One of the main goals of this project was to make our game educational, so we chose to focus on improving children's reading comprehension skills by creating a story-based game and aligning the story with reading comprehension questions that were similar to the questions seen in the Virginia Standards of Learning (SOL) for 3rd graders.
 Reading SOLs are standardized tests in Virginia designed to assess students' reading comprehension skills.
 In Virginia's public schools, instructions are guided by the Standards of Learning (SOL), which outline the "commonwealth's expectations for student learning and achievement in grades K-12" (Virginia Department of Education, 2022).
-The types of questions we will ask in the game will be recalling the events that happened in certain levels and indicating what the conflicts and theme of the story were.
-We analyzed previously released 3rd grade reading SOL questions from 2011-2015 to understand the stories and questions' structure and format.
-Based on those previous SOL exams, we created our own questions using a similar structure and difficulty level.
+The types of questions we asked in the game were recalling the events that happened in certain levels and indicating what the conflicts and themes of the story were.
+We analyzed previously released 3rd grade reading SOL questions from 2011-2015 to understand the stories and questions' structure and difficulty level.

 We chose to use the PICO-8 game engine for our game because it can run completely offline, allowing both kids and teachers to easily run the game without needing an internet connection.
-Additionally, its compatibility with Raspberry Pi 4 made it an ideal choice since it's simple to save into the Raspberry Pi and works very well with Raspberry Pi joy con controllers, with very minimal code configurations to work with the Raspberry Pi joy con controllers.
+Additionally, its compatibility with Raspberry Pi 4 made it an ideal choice since it's simple to save into the Raspberry Pi and works very well with Raspberry Pi joystick controllers, with very minimal code configurations to work with the Raspberry Pi joystick controllers.
 This ensures that the game can be easily set up and played in any classroom environment.
 Also, its retro pixel style helps make the experience feel more like a video game than a reading comprehension test.